gbroques/product-breakdown-structure/README.md

 In the above scheme, the maximum levels of hierarchy and number of parts is fixed.

+An additional assumption is that parts re-used in more than one place would have different part numbers depending on what assemblies they are placed in.

 **Source:** [How to Organize Your Project with a PBS System - Marble Machine X #57](https://www.youtube.com/watch?v=zVyEsMiwvVc)

 ## Applying to FreeCAD